 Can I get continued health insurance coverage for myself and my children after my divorce?

-Some laws let you continue receiving health insurance coverage (COBRA).
-You must give the insurance company certain notices.
-The premium payments must be made.
-You can ask the court to order your spouse to pay these.
+Some laws let you continue receiving health insurance coverage (COBRA) even after divorce.
+To keep this coverage, you must give the insurance company notice and premium payments must be made.
+You can ask the court to order your spouse to pay these expenses as part of your divorce decree.
 Tell your lawyer you need insurance coverage from the other spouse.
 If the insurance coverage is cut off, you may not be able to get it back.